OpenArabicPE/openarabicpe.github.io/_posts/2021-04-29-mapping-with-r.md

 - documentation
 ---

-To celebrate this year's [Day of DH](https://dhcenternet.org/initiatives/day-of-dh/2021) ([#DayOfDH20201](https://twitter.com/search?q=%23DayOfDH2021)), I want to share this draft tutorial for mapping multilingual bibliographic data sets with R.
+To celebrate this year's [Day of DH](https://dhcenternet.org/initiatives/day-of-dh/2021) ([#DayOfDH20201](https://twitter.com/search?q=%23DayOfDH2021)), I want to share this draft tutorial for mapping multilingual bibliographic data sets with R. This is a draft and I appreciate any comments, questions etc. using [hypothes.is](https://hypothes.is/).

 # Introduction